Skip to main content

 However samtools is still there on your filesystem - as it happens, you can still run it by specifying its full path:

 In other words conda isn't doing anything magical here: it's just managing your environment variables for you.
-This is basically how 'environments' work: they are systems of environment variables including PATH that tell the UNIX shell where to look for things.
+In particular it is installing programs into a specific folder and making sure the PATH variable points at the right folder.
+This is basically how 'environments' work: they are systems of environment variables that tell the UNIX shell where to look for things.